grezisek/grezisek-libraries/slang/README.md

 ### Templates file

-Add templates.txt to your project location and add `data-templates=./path/to/templates.txt` to `<script>` tag executing the library.
+Add templates.txt to your project location and add `slot templates=./path/to/templates.txt` to `<script>` tag executing the library.

 This file holds every custom template used by the library.
 Here you can write your code.